taboola/async-profiler-actuator-endpoint/README.md

 }
 ```

-#### Endpoints:
+#### Endpoints
 1. `/async-profiler/profile` - to profile the service and get the flame graph in the response (blocking call, default is cpu profiling for 60sec).

-    Or, for example, profile multiple events together and get it as a .jfr file in the response:
+    Or, for example, profile multiple events together for 30 seconds and get it as a .jfr file attachment in the response:

    `/async-profiler/profile?events=alloc,cpu,lock&durationSeconds=30`